 Hamilton

 As a digital nomad, you no longer have an employer to provide the resources and amenities you need to run your business.
-In a big city, you’ll simply have more amenities at your disposal.
+In a big city, you’ll have more amenities at your disposal.
 Whether you enjoy working from public libraries, coffee shops or coworking spaces, an added element of convenience comes with working for yourself in a big city.

 While New Zealand only has a handful of cities to choose from, if you’re a fan of living somewhere smaller, you’ll have plenty of places to choose from.
 These towns have populations ranging from 150,000 to 30,000: